-- be fully aware of, and knowledgeable about the responsibilities of the head of an organisation, which include all points below - be aware of legislation relating to sharing of information regarding child health and wellbeing under the Child Information Sharing Scheme (CISS) or the Family Violence Information Sharing Scheme (FVISS) and MARAM - ensure information regarding the health and wellbeing of a child is not shared with others unless consent has been provided, in writing, or provided the disclosure is required or authorised by law under relevant state/territory legislation (including Child Information Sharing Scheme (CISS) or the Family Violence Information Sharing Scheme (FVISS)).
-See Child Protection Policy for further information regarding legal obligations to sharing of information as per CISS or FVISS Schemes. - sign up and maintain a subscription for Commission updates in order to maintain current knowledge on Child Protection issues in Victoria (See Resources). - ensure there are systems in place to prevent child abuse - ensure allegations are brought to the attention of appropriate persons for investigation and response - ensure that all allegations based on reasonable grounds are reported, including allegations made against employees who do not have direct contact with children, and conduct that allegedly occurred outside of their work - contact 000 if they have immediate safety concerns about a child or young person - Contact the Commission if unclear on whether or not a reportable allegation should be made about a person: Phone 1300 78 29 78
+- be fully aware of, and knowledgeable about the responsibilities of the head of an organisation, which include all points below - be aware of legislation relating to sharing of information regarding child health and wellbeing under the Child Information Sharing Scheme (CISS) or the Family Violence Information Sharing Scheme (FVISS) and MARAM - ensure information regarding the health and wellbeing of a child is not shared with others unless consent has been provided, in writing, or provided the disclosure is required or authorised by law under relevant state/territory legislation [including Child Information Sharing Scheme (CISS) or the Family Violence Information Sharing Scheme (FVISS)].
+See Child Protection Policy for further information regarding legal obligations to sharing of information as per CISS or FVISS Schemes. - sign up and maintain a subscription for Commission updates in order to maintain current knowledge on Child Protection issues in Victoria (See Resources). - ensure there are systems in place to prevent child abuse- (See: Child Safety and Wellbeing Policy; Child Protection Policy, Child Safe Environment Policy) - ensure allegations are brought to the attention of appropriate persons for investigation and response - ensure that all allegations based on reasonable grounds are reported, including allegations made against employees who do not have direct contact with children, and conduct that allegedly occurred outside of their work - contact 000 if they have immediate safety concerns about a child or young person

-- Email: childsafestandards@ccyp.vic.gov.au - gather the information required to complete the report.
-Note: The types of information required can be found in Appendix A. - notify the Commission within three business days of becoming aware of a reportable allegation, using the online forms found at https://ccyp.vic.gov.au/report-an-allegation/notify-about-a-reportable-allegation/ Note: You are not able to save the form once commenced: It must be completed in one session. - make a report to Victoria Police as soon as you aware that a reportable allegation may involve criminal conduct (if any reportable allegation involves suspected criminal behaviour, notify both the Victoria police and the Commission) - understand that police investigations take priority over reportable allegation notifications and as such the organisation's investigation may need to be deferred until the police investigation has been completed - provide the Commission with details of who is conducting the investigation - begin an investigation using the CCYP Investigation Guide (see Resources) - manage risks to children whilst undertaking the investigation - maintain detailed and objective notes on all aspects of the investigation - provide the Commission with updates on the organisation's response to the allegation via the online forms - assess the evidence and make a decision based on the strength of the evidence as to whether or not the Reportable Conduct occurred - provide the Commission with detailed information on the reportable allegation and any action taken within thirty calendar days of the initial notification via the online forms.
-This should include (Source: CCYP Information sheet 8: Investigation findings.): - o The findings: - Substantiated This finding should be used when a decision maker has decided that the reportable conduct has been proven to have happened on the balance of probabilities.
-The evidence suggests it is more likely than not that the reportable conduct happened because there is enough reliable, convincing, evidence of weight. - Unsubstantiated insufficient evidence This finding should be used when there was some evidence of weight to support the allegation, but not enough for the decision maker to make a substantiated finding.
-The evidence does not suggest that it is more likely than not that the reportable conduct happened.
+- contact the Commission if unclear on whether or not a reportable allegation should be made about a person: Phone 1300 78 29 78 or Email: contact@ccyp.vic.gov.au - gather the information required to complete the report.
+Note: The types of information required can be found in Appendix A. - notify the Commission within three business days of becoming aware of a reportable allegation, using the online forms found at https://ccyp.vic.gov.au/report-an-allegation/notify-about-a-reportable-allegation/ Note: You are not able to save the form once commenced: It must be completed in one session. - make a report to Victoria Police as soon as you become aware that a reportable allegation may involve criminal conduct (if any reportable allegation involves suspected criminal behaviour, notify both the Victoria Police and the Commission) - understand that police investigations take priority over reportable allegation notifications and as such the organisation's investigation may need to be deferred until the police investigation has been completed - provide the Commission with details of who is conducting the investigation - begin an investigation using the CCYP Investigation Guide (see Resources) - manage risks to children whilst undertaking the investigation - maintain detailed and objective notes on all aspects of the investigation - provide the Commission with updates on the organisation's response to the allegation via the online forms - assess the evidence and make a decision based on the strength of the evidence as to whether or not the Reportable Conduct occurred - provide the Commission with detailed information on the reportable allegation and any action taken within thirty calendar days of the initial notification via the online forms.

+This should include (Source: CCYP Information sheet 8: Investigation findings):